News We Recently Launched AD Migrator and AD Reporter.

 1. Migrated Mailboxes should have Licenses Assigned

-Users need to assign licenses to Office 365 accounts that are migrated, otherwise, they are terminated after 30 days without it.
+Users need to assign licenses to those Office 365 accounts that they want to migrate, otherwise, they are going to terminate after 30 days without it.

 As a result, it is advisable to assign licenses to mailboxes as soon as possible for long-term use.